gabrielsoltz/metahub/README.md

 > :warning: This is an experimental feature.
 It is not yet available in the current release.
 If you find it useful, please provide feedback.

-MetaHub can generate an impact score for each finding based on the affected resource's criticality and the finding's severity.
-This score can be used to prioritize your findings and focus on the most critical ones first, or to automate alerts and escalations based on it.
+Most Security Scanners only provides you with the severity of the finding, but this is not enough to determine the impact of the finding on the affected resource.
+For example, a security group with unrestricted access to a port with high risk is a severe finding, but if the security group is not attached to any resource, it may not be as critical as if it were attached to a production EC2 instance.
+MetaHub can automatically generate an impact score for each security finding and affected resource, leveraging both the context of the affected resource and the severity of the finding itself.
+This score proves invaluable for prioritizing findings and directing attention to the most critical issues first.
+Additionally, it can be utilized to automate alerts and escalations.

+The impact score is based on two factors: **Meta_Score** and **Findings_Score**.

+## Impact Meta Score

-The impact score is calculated based on the following formula:
+The impact meta score is determined based on the context of the affected resource.
+It is calculated using the following formula:

-**Meta_Score** = (Impact Property Weight * Impact Value Score) / Total Impact Property Weights
+`Meta_Score = (Impact Property Weight * Impact Value Score) / Total Impact Property Weights`

-**Findings_Score** = Max(Findings Severity Weight) / Max Severity Weights

-**Impact Score** = Meta_Score * Findings_Score

-Score will be always between 0 and 100, where 100 is the highest impact.

-## Meta Score Properties
+### Default Meta Properties

-Default Impact Properties:
+By default, MetaHub checks for each affected resource the following impact properties, you can edit this values in the [impact.yaml](lib/impact/impact.yaml) file:

 - **Attachment**: Checking if the affected is effectively attached, based on MetaCheck `is_attached`.
   - Weight: 10